mirfaraz1122/The-Terminator-MD/README.md

 <summary>🌐 Support For Deploy </summary>
 <p>
 </details>
-THANKS FOR USNING THE TERMINATOR MD 💃💖
+THANKS FOR USNING The-Terminator-MD 💃💖

 *Join our support group ()